 Like other New Jersey counties, Middlesex County follows New Jersey law when it comes to wrongful death cases.
 A "wrongful death" occurs when the negligence of a person or company causes the death of another person.
 Many wrongful deaths occur when an accident causes fatal injuries.
 Auto accidents and on-the-job accidents cause wrongful deaths all too often, but other types of accidents may also result in an untimely death and a fatal injury claim.

 In these cases, the spouse, sibling, child, or parent of a deceased person may bring a claim in court for compensation, just as the deceased person could have if he or she had survived the accident or injury.
-Since New Jersey's wrongful death laws can be complex, it's wise to seek the help of an experienced fatal accident attorney like the team at Lependorf & Silverstein.
+Since New Jersey's wrongful death laws can be complex, it's wise to seek the help of the experienced team at Lependorf & Silverstein.

-New Jersey sets a time limit, or "statute of limitations," on the time you have to file your wrongful death claim after a Middlesex County accident or injury.
+New Jersey sets a time limit, or "statute of limitations," on the time you have to file your wrongful death claim after an accident or injury.
 In New Jersey, this time limit is generally two years from the date of the accident or injury that caused the death.

 Because many factors can affect this time limit, however, it's important to speak to a Middlesex County personal injury lawyer as soon as possible to ensure you do not run out of time to file your claim.
 If you file your claim after the two years are up, you may be barred from bringing it to court at all.